vrcAlbert/documentation-api/source/php/configuration/application/inspector.rst

 :reloadEvent: Event name that will reload the inspector?
 :vertical: Is the appdesk vertical or horizontal ?
 :inputName: Key on which selected values are sent.
+:multiContextHide: Hide inspector when appdesk filtered on more than one contexts.

 Model inspector
 ***************